Rushi-Bhatt/NYC-Schools/README.md

 * SecurityTableViewCell is reused with proper configurations in each screen
 * SecurityManager instance is created to provide a generic security handling
 * SecurityService protocol is created, along with providing capablity to promote dependency injection, and LocalSecurityService is used as a concrete implemention
-* Proper Localization is handled using scalable Helper classes, and 2 sample locales are added (FR and ES)
+* Proper Localization is handled using scalable Helper classes (but respective localization is to be configured in project)
 * Generic reusable Extensions are provided to ease the coding process
-* Removed Storyboards in order to promote programmtic UI
+* No Storyboards in order to promote programmtic UI
 * No third party dependency usage
 * Appropriate Unit tests are added for the viewModels and services